ltlancas/feedback_SAM/README.md

 # feedback_SAM
-A semi-analytic model for the feedback from massive stars in star forming clouds.

-Eveything is very bare bones right now but the `thoery_walkthrough.ipynb` will contain a tutorial walkthrough of the code as it is developed.
-We should also develop the Wiki as we go...
+This repository contains a series of models for the evolution of star forming clouds and the feedback bubbles from massive star feedback that regulate that star formation.
+This code is under active development.
+The iPython notebook `walkthrough.ipynb` contains an explanation of parts of the code that may be useful to users.